Mr Fancy-pants and the silver throne – the life of a Swedish nobleman

 Magnus Gabriel was made a Privy Councillor and was called away to serve with his new brother-in-law, Karl Gustav, in the final years of the Thirty Years’ War.
 In 1648, Magnus was made general, and it was as a general he took part in the conquest of Prague – and the sacking that followed.
 Magnus was generously rewarded for his participation.

 Don Antonio Pimentel de Prado arrived in Stockholm in 1652.
 He was witty, he was educated, he was charming and bright, and he buzzed round the queen as eagerly as a happy bumblebee circles a stand of clover.
-Long, secret discussions about Catholicism, about what future role Christina would play, took place.
-Endless musings about the relative benefits of Catholicism vs Protestantism, accompanied, I’m thinking, by excellent Spanish wife (except that Christina didn’t drink – she stuck to water).
+Long, secret discussions about Catholicism, about what future role Kristina would play, took place.
+Endless musings about the relative benefits of Catholicism vs Protestantism, accompanied, I’m thinking, by excellent Spanish wine (except that Kristina didn’t drink – she stuck to water).

 Not that Magnus Gabriel seemed to care overmuch about balancing his books.
 His expenses constantly exceeded his incomes – a feat in itself as this man was loaded with estates.
 But Magnus Gabriel believed in noblesse oblige – well, at least when it came to appearances – and besides, he was married to the king’s sister, and of course that meant he had to live in style.
 Magnificent style.
 Exorbitant style, with over 1 000 people employed to see to his mansions and palaces, his farms and towns, his food and clothes.